National Tax Day is approaching! Don't forget to claim a 30% Solar Tax Credit for your solar system. Read about Solar Tax Credit.

 There are two types of solar panel loans available – a regular consumer loan and a specialty clean energy loan.
 The difference is that the latter one usually offers a longer period and a lower rate.
 A regular loan comes at about 12% annual percentage rate (APR), while a solar loan is about 4-7%.
 The longer the period, the higher the rate.

 The third option is leasing a solar system.
 An installation company comes, installs the panels, maintains and repairs them, and bills you every month for their use.
-The panels are installed on your roof, generate electricity for your house, but belong to the company.
+The panels are installed on your roof, generate electricity for your home, but belong to the company.

-Solar panel leasing used to be popular some years ago because solar systems were extremely expensive.
+Solar panel leasing used to be popular some years ago because solar projects were extremely expensive.
 Since then, the price of solar panels has dropped, so there are not so many people interested in leasing now.

 Watch our video on how leasing became a thing of the past with SolarCity